-If you need to quickly jot down an idea for a piece of content or start work on a message that you want to revisit later, save your message as a draft.
-Depending on your team’s workflow, use drafts as collaborative space where multiple users can manage messages.
+If you need to quickly jot down an idea for a piece of content or start work on a message that you want to revisit later, save your message as a Draft.
+Depending on your team’s workflow, you can use Drafts as collaborative space where multiple users can manage messages.

 By default, newest drafts appear at the top of the list, and Approval Activity for each draft shows the original creation time and author.
 Subsequent changes to a draft don't affect these pieces of information, but add to Approval Activity.
 Any user with Needs Approval, Can Reply or Full Publishing privileges for a profile can edit drafted messages for that profile, even if they weren't the author of the original draft.

 To make changes to a draft, click at the bottom-right of the message.
 Or reschedule a draft by clicking.

 When editing a draft, you can save, schedule or add it to the Sprout Queue, just like when composing a new message.